How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 Alternatively, we can obtain the same result if we assume that an ``apparent time reversal'' manifests as a transposed operation as discussed in observer's property {\bf O5}.
 In this way, Eq.~\eqref{em:apparent-time-rev} can be replaced with the equation \be \obs[A]{\Delta^{\rm e} P^B_\ell}^{\leftarrow} = \left(\obs[B]{\Delta^{\rm e} P^A_\ell}^\to\right)^T = -\epsilon\left[J_s, \left(P_\ell^A\right)^T\right]. \ee It can be shown along the same lines that, under the condition expressed in Eq.~\eqref{em:P0P0Tinit}, Eqs.~\eqref{em:apparent-alt} and \eqref{em:finally!A} are also equivalent to von Neumann equation, Eq.~\eqref{em:drhodt=[H,rho]}.

-So, this shows that the reflexive coupling between two embodied observers can entail a dynamics formally analogous to real-time quantum dynamics with an initial state given by a density matrix that is real, symmetric and has non-negative entries.
+So, this suggests that the reflexive coupling between two embodied observers can entail a dynamics that manifests aspects of a genuine, real-time quantum dynamics with an initial state given by a density matrix that is real, symmetric and has non-negative entries.
 We will discuss in Sec.~\ref{sm:genericStates} below the situation of more general density matrices.

 However, there is a technical assumption in the reflexive coupling that we now make more explicit.
 Equations~\eqref{em:finally!Aite} and \eqref{em:finally!Bite} build on Eq.~\eqref{em:O1-embodiment}, describing the dynamics of an observer-as-object from the perspective of an observer-as-subject.
 However, Eqs.~\eqref{em:finally!Aite} and \eqref{em:finally!Bite} entail a dynamics which is different, in general, to the dynamics entailed by Eq.~\eqref{em:O1-embodiment}.
 So, at time step $\ell$, the probability matrix $P_\ell$ entailed by Eqs.~\eqref{em:finally!Aite} and \eqref{em:finally!Bite} can in principle be outside the domain of the dynamics described by Eq.~\eqref{em:O1-embodiment}---e.g., $P_\ell$ might have negative off-diagonal entries due to the minus sign associated to the ``apparent time reversal.''